cloudflare/workers-sdk/.changeset/lucky-ghosts-sell.md

 "create-cloudflare": patch
 ---

-make the workerd compatibility retrieval more stable (by always performing it with npm)
+make the workerd compatibility date retrieval more stable by fetching it directly from the npm registry